 Tirana’s clock tower is an important landmark that dates back in the medieval times when the ottoman empire had invaded Albania.
 This tower was built by Et’hem Bey the same person who built the mosque of Tirana.
 Moreover, the clock tower is the face of Tirana now.

-Learn more about Tirana here.
+Learn more about what to do in Albania and Tirana here.

 The National History Museum of Tirana